Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 What It's Used For

 X-rays are used for many purposes, including determining if a bone is broken, seeing whether an internal organ is infected, and looking for cancer.
-There are many different types of X-rays currently used to detect cancer.
-For example, both mammography (a series of breast X-rays) and the barium enema (a series of bowel X-rays with contrast medium), are routine procedures sometimes used for cancer screening in adults of certain age groups.
-To check for tumors in precise cross-sections of the body, a computed tomography (CT) scan also can be used.
+There are many different types of X-rays currently used.
+For example, mammography (a series of breast X-rays) is the most commonly used screening test for early breast cancer detection.
+To check for tumors in precise cross-sections of the body, a computed tomography (CT) scan provides much more detail than plain x-rays by displaying precise cross-sections of the body.
 A CT scan is a series of X-rays linked to computer technology.
-Even without using specialized techniques, uncomplicated, routine X-rays often can show abnormal shadows or silhouettes that might be cancerous tumors.

 There are many different types of X-ray procedures, and some require special preparation.
 For example, before having X-rays of your digestive tract, you may need to change your diet, fast entirely or use laxatives or enemas.
 Before having mammography, you must avoid using deodorants, body powders, perfumes and body creams, which can produce abnormal shadows in the mammogram image.
 You should remove all jewelry from the part of your body to be X-rayed.